HazardJ/commonlaw_accord_code/spec.md

 * **Render_document**

-  A Document is rendered by repeated dereferencing hanging tokens.
-Render_document is recursively called on a Linked_Document until it becomes a Terminal_Document (Base Case).
+  A Document is rendered by repeated dereferencing its value (a list of tokens).
 Each call of render_document involves a series of calls to render_key, described below (each call at a lower level of prefixing).

 * **Render_key**